Smithsonian Folkways World Music Pedagogy Course

 Celebrating Global and Local Music Culture

-Upon successful completion of the course, participants will receive certification of specialized study in world music pedagogy and documentation of 26 clock hours from West Virginia University.
-Three non-degree graduate credits are an option through WVU Online Professional Development.
+Upon successful completion of the course, participants will receive documentation of 30 clock hours and a certificate of accomplishment from the Smithsonian Folkways Institution for specialized study in world music pedagogy.
+Participants may also enroll in non-degree graduate credit through WVU Online Professional Development.